ACCESS-NRI/model-release-condaenv/README.md

 - `vars.APPS_OWNER`: User with read, write, and execute permissions for installed files
 - `vars.PROJECT`: Project code used for build and test PBS jobs (e.g. `tm70`)
 - `vars.STORAGE`: Storage directives for build and test PBS jobs (e.g. `gdata/vk83`)
+- `secrets.PAYU_TELEMETRY_CONFIG`: Sets environment variable for the Payu telemetry configuration path which is passed to the launcher script configuration.
+This means this environment variable is set every time the container runs.

+Additional variables required for Payu telemetry configuration workflow:
+- `secrets.PAYU_TELEMETRY_URL`: Url used for Payu telemetry requests.
+This will point to a persistent session.
+- `secrets.PAYU_TELEMETRY_TOKEN`: Token for the Payu telemetry requests.
+- `vars.PAYU_TELEMETRY_HOST`: Host for the Payu telemetry requests.
+- `vars.PAYU_TELEMETRY_SERVICE_NAME`: Name of the Payu service in ACCESS-NRI tracking services.
+- `vars.HOSTNAME`: Name of HPC environment to add to telemetry information.